birajadhikari/collaboration-temp/study-guide.md

 # Study Guide

 Git commands
-- add: TODO
+- add: Tracks all files
-- commit: TODO
+- commit: saves yuor changes
-- log: TODO
+- log: Shows all the commits
-- status: TODO
+- status: Everything current;y in repository.
-- branch: TODO
+- branch: seperating your work by creating a branch
-- checkout: TODO
+- checkout: Switch branches
-- push: TODO
+- push: updates the remote
-- pull: TODO
+- pull: fetch from repository
-- merge: TODO
+- merge: joins two or more things
-- fetch: TODO
+- fetch: downloads objects and refernces from another repository
-- remote: TODO
+- remote: manages repositorys
-- reset: TODO
+- reset: reset current head to certain state
-- revert: TODO
+- revert: Reverts some existing commits
-- clone: TODO
+- clone: Cloning repository into new directory

 GitHub operations
-- fork: TODO
+- fork: Creates a seperate repository for you to work on
-- pull-request: TODO
+- pull-request: Lets you tell others about changes you pushed